-What is curious about this Adoniam is that when we are introduced to him — in 2 Samuel 20:24, when he's still working for David — he's called (Adoram).
-The difference between Adoram and Adoniam is so large that commentators speak of a corrupted contraction; they really mean different things.
-The obvious solution is to propose that Adoram the slave driver who worked for David is not the same as Adoniam the slave driver who worked for Solomon.
+What is curious about this Adoniram is that when we are introduced to him — in 2 Samuel 20:24, when he's still working for David — he's called אדרם (Adoram).
+The difference between Adoram and Adoniram is so large that commentators speak of a corrupted contraction; they really mean different things.
+The obvious solution is to propose that Adoram the slave driver who worked for David is not the same as Adoniram the slave driver who worked for Solomon.

 BDB Theological Dictionary rules them all the same person, and the confusion due to scribal error and textual corruption.
-Alfred Jones (Dictionary of Old Testament Proper Names) doesn't even treat Adoram separately and refers without further note to Adoniam, but he does treat Hadoram, because that name is shared with two other men.
+Alfred Jones (Dictionary of Old Testament Proper Names) doesn't even treat Adoram separately and refers without further note to Adoniram, but he does treat Hadoram, because that name is shared with two other men.
 NIV doesn't print the other two names and speaks only of Adoniram.
-NAS properly reads Adoram in 2 Samuel and Hadoram in 2 Chronciles and Adoniam in 1 Kings.
+NAS properly reads Adoram in 2 Samuel and Hadoram in 2 Chronicles and Adoniram in 1 Kings.

-For a meaning of the name Adoniram, NOBS Study Bible Name List and BDB Theological Dictionary both read My Lord Is Exalted.
-Jones' Dictionary of Old Testament Proper Names proposes has Lord Of Height.
+For a meaning of the name Adoniram, NOBSE Study Bible Name List and BDB Theological Dictionary both read My Lord Is Exalted.
+Jones' Dictionary of Old Testament Proper Names proposes Lord Of Height.